PrestaShop/prestashop-specs/Order Page View.md

 **WHAT**

-Thus, this project aims at specifying the new behaviours for every scenario a merchant could be dealing with the order management.
+Thus, this project aims at specifying the new behaviors for every scenario a merchant could be dealing with the order management.
 This specification should specifically define :

 -   Order (order status, invoices, cancellation)
 -   Customer (customer card and addresses)